mrakgr/The-Spiral-Language/readme.md

 Along with `inl`ineables, join points are Spiral's most iconic feature and what make it the crystallization of the staged functional programming style.

 Currently there are 4 kinds of join points in total and this section will cover the vanilla one.
 The rest are quite similar to it though.
-The join point for term casting cannot be not placed directly, instead `term_cast` does it.
-So far the Cuda join point has not been shown in the tutorial, but will be covered here in the user guide in order to demonstrate Spiral's approach to language interop.
+The join point for term casting cannot be placed directly, instead `term_cast` does it.

 Join points have a long history in Spiral.
 When work first started on Spiral the language originally had only inlineables, but some way of handling recursion had been necessary.
 So then the second thing that was added were `met`hods.
 They weren't join points at first, but a different kind of function that memoizes its result using a global dictionary.

 There wasn't a single great point where methods suddenly evolved into join points.
-It took the author a considerable amount of refactoring work in order to separate functions and where they join at the conceptual level.
+It took the author a considerable amount of refactoring work in order to separate the concept of functions and where they join at the conceptual level.
 He had never seen such a feature in any other language up to that point so it was quite hard for him to internalize them and how they fit into the language.

 Regardless, join points are such an integral part of the whole staged functional programming experiences that language with staging, but no join points can be considered as simply toys and disregarded based on that fact.